 At this stage, the inspection moves to check that the framing is straight, the connection of frame members and that its spacings are adequate with blocking and nogging installed for the wall and ceiling.
 Check the installation of termite barrier, wall frames are secured to the top and bottom plate.

 This is where they check the roof plumbing and whether its installation meets the required standards.
 That the ceilings and wall linings are fitted without defects, internal and external paint finish, that the brickwork is straight and the sill bricks are secure.
 Without solid waterproofing, the timber structures and finishes and the carpet will rot.

 In this stage of the inspection, the inspectors will check the termite notices, check the structural adequacy as well as the materials and workmanship of the carport, verandah, pergola, shed and garage doors.

 This report will be detailed and will include everything from the outbuildings and site improvements such as the paving surface drainage to the external such as the weep holes and letterbox.
 This also includes the condition of the brickwork to the balcony, patio, porch and carport.

-This inspection will be conducted 12 months after the handover.
-This can be termed as a follow-up inspection to detect any further defects that can be rectified within the warranty period.
+This inspection should be conducted at least one month before the builders warranty expires usually 11 months after the handover.
+This can be viewed as a follow-up inspection to detect any further defects that can be rectified within the warranty period.